 Before completing the Parade Entry Form, please review the following guidelines and regulations for all parade participants and entries.

-- Each parade entry must submit the Parade Entry Form and briefly describe their entry design.
+- Each parade entry must submit the Parade Entry Form (currently and briefly describe their entry design.

 - Organizations may partner with another organization and participate in the parade together.